CatX711/GreetLang/GreetlangPlus.md

 autofunc add -> x, y: x + y;
 ```

-Behold, the mighty autofunc `add`, a true masterpiece of brevity and efficiency!
-With just a few cryptic symbols, you can summon the power of addition itself.
-It's like wielding a magic wand that brings numbers together in perfect harmony.
+Behold, the mighty autofunc `add`!
+With just a few cryptic symbols, you can summon the power of addition itself 😳.

-So, my fellow coding connoisseurs, let's break down this enigma.
+Let's break down this enigma.
 Brace yourselves for the formula that will revolutionize the way you write smaller functions:

 <br />